 Organizational Performance Criteria Meets Partially Meets Does Not Meet Governance a.
 A set of documents organized chronologically containing Governing Board meeting announcements, meeting agendas (including citizen input) and meeting minutes (dated and signed).
 These items should always be available upon request. Х b.
 Evidence of policies that have been adopted by the Governing Board.
-Each policy is dated, signed and adoption dates are included in minutes. х с.
+Each policy is dated, signed and adoption dates are included in minutes. Х c.
 Provide an organization chart for the school that includes reporting lines. Х d.
-Parents are informed about the procedures by which the charter school resolves disputes and how to register complaints. х e.
-Board members handle parent complaints and concerns in a timely manner. Х f.
-Governing board meeting announcements and meeting schedule are posted. Х g.
-Governing board's participation in the school leader's evaluation according to the adopted evaluation plan is evident. х h.
-The school has established community partnerships. Х i.
-The governing board maintains an arm's length relationship with the management company and holds them accountable to agreement terms. х Human Resources a.
+Parents are informed about the procedures by which the charter school resolves disputes and how to register complaints. Х e.
+Board members handle parent complaints and concerns in a timely manner. Χ f.
+Governing board meeting announcements and meeting schedule are posted. Χ g.
+Governing board's participation in the school leader's evaluation according to the adopted evaluation plan is evident. Х The school has established community partnerships. Х i.
+The governing board maintains an arm's length relationship with the management company and holds them accountable to agreement terms.
+(As applicable) N/A Human Resources a.
 Policies and procedures for the appointment, compensation, promotion, suspension and dismissal of employees are documented and approved by the Governing Board.
-(Evidenced in minutes) х b.
-Out of field teachers have been approved by the district and the charter school board and have been communicated to parents by October and February FTE.
-(Out-of-field letters) х с.
-A complete list of charter school employees is available and includes the employee's name and job assignment(s). х d.
-Personnel files are maintained appropriately including copies of specified employee documentation. Х Compliance a.
-Compliance documents are submitted on Charters.Link consistently according to due date or expiration date assigned. х b.
-The school's website is kept in compliance with the required information available to all stakeholders. Х Facilities a.
-Evidence that procedures are in place to manage and regulate hazardous materials. Х b.
-Facilities and grounds are clean and well maintained. Х с.
-There are no religious symbols, statues, artifacts, etc. on or about the property and facility where the school operates. х d.
-Emergency procedures and exits are posted in every room throughout the school. Х Transportation Services e.
+(Evidenced in minutes) Х b.
+Out of field teachers have been approved by the District and the charter school board and have been communicated to parents by October and February FTE.
+(Out-of-field letters) Х C. A complete list of charter school employees is available and includes the employee's name and job assignment(s). Х d.
+Personnel files are maintained appropriately including copies of specified employee documentation. Χ Compliance a.
+Compliance documents are submitted on Charters.Link consistently according to due date or expiration date assigned. Х b.
+The school's website is kept in compliance with the required information available to all stakeholders. Χ Facilities a.
+Evidence that procedures are in place to manage and regulate hazardous materials. Χ b.
+Facilities and grounds are clean and well maintained. Х c.
+There are no religious symbols, statues, artifacts, etc. on or about the property and facility where the school operates. Х d.
+Emergency procedures and exits are posted in every room throughout the school. Χ Transportation Services a.
 Evidence that transportation provided is consistent with requirements.
-A transportation agreement is on file. х f.
+A transportation agreement is on file. Х b.
 Evidence that any vehicle owned or leased by the school and used to transport students is certified and properly insured.
-If it is a bus, evidence driver certification is required. х g.
-Evidence that any vehicle used to transport students has been inspected and is maintained every 30 days. Х h.
-School has information on file regarding all students transported by bus or van. Х i.
-Evidence that bus or van evacuation drills occur biannually. Х j.
-School has information on file related to contracted transportation services and/or information related to parent/guardian/other driver student transportation situations. (i.e.: field trips) х k.
+If it is a bus, evidence driver certification is required.
+(As applicable) N/A C. Evidence that any vehicle used to transport students has been inspected and is maintained every thirty days.
+(As applicable) N/A d.
+School has information on file regarding all students transported by bus or van.
+(As applicable) Χ e.
+Evidence that bus or van evacuation drills occur biannually.
+(As applicable) N/A f.
+School has information on file related to contracted transportation services and/or information related to parent/guardian/other driver student transportation situations. (ie: field trips) Х g.
 Evidence that transportation is not a barrier to equal access to the charter program. Х Food Service a.
-The students have been appropriately coded in the district data management system. Х b.
-Evidence that paperwork has been completed to ensure the appropriate operation of the free and reduced lunch opportunities for families eligible for free and reduced lunch meals. х с.
-Free and reduced lunch applications are current and on file. Х
+The students have been appropriately coded in the District data management system. Х b.
+Evidence that paper work has been completed to ensure the appropriate operation of the free and reduced lunch opportunities for families eligible for free and reduced lunch meals. Х